Made with ranch dressing and creamy avocado, our summery Creamy Avocado, Crab and Rice Salad can be served as a main or side dish.

 Add a splash of color to your table with a tasty salad that is bursting with fresh flavors.
 Whether it’s served on a cracker or a dinner plate, this satisfying Creamy Avocado, Crab and Rice Salad is sure to become a summer staple.
 Made with aromatic Minute® Instant Jasmine Rice, it perfectly balances crisp summery flavors with rich creamy textures.

-Toss rice, crab, feta, ranch dressing, bell pepper, celery, chives, salt and pepper together in a large bowl.
+Toss rice, crab, feta, dressing, bell pepper, celery, chives, salt and pepper together in a large bowl.

 Toss avocado with lemon juice in a small bowl.
 Stir into salad.
 Serve immediately.